kjmears/kjmears.github.io/_posts/sketchnotes/thewebis/2014-10-30-the-web-is-kier-whitaker.markdown

 Kier Whitaker set the context for the second half of his talk but doing a lightening quick round of up of his personal history on the web, which had more than a few members of the audience reminscing about far we've come, and maybe gone backwards in some areas.

-The second part was a rumnination on ways that we might get a different perpective on the web in our live and reformulate a way of working that doesn't demand burn out.
+The second part was a rumination on ways that we might get a different perpective on the web in our live and reformulate a way of working that doesn't demand burn out.